1,000 years of English Literature in 65 walks

 These special moments made me want to see with my own eyes more of the spots that have influenced my favourite classic writers… and also to discover new writers who have a fresh voice about a landscape.
 It certainly got me reading more again.

 Literary Rambles comprises 65 walks dotted around Britain that enable the reader to get ‘under the skin’ of how an author uses landscape in their work, give you those ‘wow’ moments when you make a connection between a description and an actual place, and gives you a better understanding of the author’s reference points and meaning.
 A sort of Tristan Gooley of literature, #howtospotliterarysigns or #howtoreadliteratureinthelandscape.

-There are three lengths of walk: Quick walks (500 words or so), which visit one spot and can be done in a half-hour stop; Medium walks (around 1,000 words), typically up to five miles, which explore a single writer in more depth and might take a couple of hours; and Longer Walks (around 2,000 words), six miles or more, that might take half a day to do, exploring a single writer’s landscape in great detail, or looking at a place that has inspired several writers e.g. Edinburgh or the Malvern Hills.
-So there is something to suit any occasion or type of walker in every part of the country.
+There are three lengths of walk: Quick walks, which visit one spot and can be done in a half-hour stop; Medium walks, typically up to five miles, which explore a single writer in more depth and might take a couple of hours; and Longer Walks, six miles or more, that might take half a day to do, exploring a single writer’s landscape in great detail, or looking at a place that has inspired several writers e.g. Edinburgh or the Malvern Hills.

 My ultimate goal is to help awaken, reawaken or deepen your interest in a writer – to make you want to pick up their work again and learn more about them.
 And, of course, to enjoy a fine walk too!